ChengmingZhang-CAS/CauTrigger-main/tutorials/index.rst

 Introduction
 ------------

-CauTrigger is a powerful framework designed to identify causal triggers and control cell state transitions.
+CauTrigger is a powerful framework designed to identify potential causal triggers.

 Overview
 --------